Ieeax/action-workflow/README.md

 > **Note**: Circular dependencies between multiple actions are not supported!
 If the workflow/action-sequence cannot be fully executed, `ActionSequenceExecutionResult.Partial` is returned.

+## Disposal of Actions
+The interfaces `IDisposable` and `IAsyncDisposable` are supported.
+When implemented in an action, the respective method will be called automatically after execution.

+> **Note**: The interface `IAsyncDisposable` is not supported when targeting `netstandard2.0`.

 # Issues
 When encountering any bugs/problems feel free to create an issue.